ahstat/ahstat.github.io/_posts/2014-6-21-Deascent.md

 #### Alternative 2

 Instead of updating the mixture density at each step, we perform the Alternative 1 until convergence.
 If there is no convergence for some points, we stop with error.
-Otherwise, we take the final points as initial points and repeat the process (performing Alternative 1 until convergence).
+Otherwise, we take the final points as initial points, update the mixture density, and repeat the process (performing Alternative 1 until convergence).
 We stop when the initial and the final points are the same during one step of the process.

 ### Look